Alpine Air Express

-Alpine Air Express is an American airline based in Provo, Utah, USA.
-It operates scheduled air passenger and cargo services on over 100 routes throughout Colorado, Minnesota, Montana, Nebraska, North Dakota, South Dakota, Wyoming, Idaho, and Utah.
-Its main base is the Provo Municipal Airport.
+Alpine Air Express is an American airline based in Provo, Utah.
+It operates scheduled and chartered air cargo services on over 100 routes throughout Utah, Montana, Minnesota, western Wisconsin, Nebraska, North Dakota, South Dakota, Wyoming, Idaho, California, and Colorado.

-At one point also, Alpine Air Express was a passenger airline.

 History

-The airline was established in 1971.
-It originally operated scheduled passenger and cargo services, aircraft maintenance and a flight school, but now concentrates on cargo and passenger services.
-The airline tried to establish Alpine Air Chile, in an attempt to enter Chile's air freight market.
-The project was not successful and was discontinued in 2005, with three Beechcraft 1900C being re-integrated into the US fleet.
+The airline was established in 1971 and received its Air Carrier Certificate in 1979.
+It originally operated scheduled passenger and cargo services, aircraft maintenance and a flight school with passenger services being discontinued in 1999.

 While Alpine Air was performing scheduled passenger operations in the 1980s and 1990s, it served the following cities in Utah, Colorado, and Nevada: